efletche/USSdocs.md/SSworkflow/ss-file-structure.md

 #### checkup.sso
 Contains details of selectivity parameters and resulting vectors.
 This is written during the first call of the objective function.

+### parmtrace.sso
+The contents of this output can be used to determine which values are changing when a model approaches a crash condition.

 #### Report.sso:
 This file is the primary report file.